The Imbible: Characters and cast members

 The cast members of all productions of The Imbible.

 Reception

 The Imbible received broad critical and audience praise for the plot, musical performances, actors' performances, and novel approach to education.
+The New York Times featured the original Fringe NYC production on the cover of its Arts section as one of their recommended shows of the festival.
 Time Out New York called the show "remarkably compelling" and named it a Critics' Pick.
+Wine Spectator noted the show was one of FringeNYC's "most buzzed-about musical comedies."
 Cocktailians.com said the show was "rollicking, charming, and delivers a ton of information."
 Lance Evans of StageBuddy reported, "The Imbible is educational and rip-roaring funny, with a talented and generous dose of song and dance."